Einstein's

 Let us

-the bracket on the right hand side of equation 6.10.
-Using a series
+examine the bracket on the right hand side of equation 6.10.
+Using

 |